tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>If the dwc:verbatimElevation as a single value rather than a range, the minimum and maximum values should be amended with the same value.
 When transforming units, the transformation should be reversible, not adjusting the number of significant digits or adjusting the rounding.
 For example, transform yards to meters by multiplying by 0.9144 and retaining added significant digits (verbatim elevation of 10 yards to minimum and maximum depths in meters of 9.144).
-Implementations should be capable of interpreting verbatim data in at least meters,  yards, feet, and kilometers in the form of either a single value or a range.
+Implementations should be capable of interpreting verbatim data in at least meters,yards, feet, and kilometers in the form of either a single value or a range.
 The units must be specified in the verbatim data to be interpretable.</td>
 		</tr>
 		<tr>
 			<td>Github Issue Labels</td>